Glossary of Terms

 - Given consistent treatment by use of generally accepted accounting principles

-- Conform to any limitations or exclusions set forth by the sponsored agreement or OMB Circular A-21.
+- Conform to any limitations or exclusions set forth by the sponsored agreement or the OMB Uniform Guidance.

 Award : Funds provided from an external sponsor for support of a project.